-Telecom Plus launched Utility Warehouse as a single brand in 2002 to control its residential energy, telephone and broadband offerings.
-Whilst it outsourced the supply of its gas and electric to npower in 2006, it bought back over 500,000 customers from the energy supplier in 2013.
-This move has made Utility Warehouse one of the UK’s largest energy suppliers outside of the big six – with some commentators speculating it would become a seventh electricity powerhouse in the UK.
+The brand is part of Telecom Plus, which launched Utility Warehouse back in 2002 to manage its residential energy, telephone, and broadband offerings.
+After initially outsourcing its gas and electricity supplies to npower in 2006, it bought back over 500,000 customers from the energy giant in 2013.
+This has made Utility Warehouse one of the UK’s largest energy suppliers outside of the big six – some commentators have even speculated it could lead to the big six becoming the big seven in the UK.

-Based on its business model, Utility Warehouse offers several tariffs dependent on what services you decide to use.
+Utility Warehouse offers several tariffs based on which of its services you decide to take.

-Pay-as-you-go electric and gas is also available in the form of a prepayment meter with Utility Warehouse, however it does not offer any special bonuses or top-up services to customers on pay as you go tariffs.
+Pay-as-you-go electric and gas is also available by requesting Utility Warehouse installs a prepayment meter, which you’ll top up by card at any store offering PayPoint services.
+Note, however, that there are no special bonuses or top-up services to customers on pay as you go tariffs.

 On both standard and bundle tariffs, UW provides the Utility Warehouse app, which lets you control your utilities from your mobile.
 If you’re on a bundle package, you can manage your energy, phone contract, and Cashback card from the same app.